BartSte/snapshot/README.md

 - [ ] Cross compile for raspberry pi
 - [ ] Segmentation fault when running --record without a camera being available.
+- [ ] Fix release workflow such that it links libva correctly to static ffmpeg.
 - [ ] Fix issue with ffmpeg + hw acceleration on my arch machine:

   ```